19hours/sg-statutes/Acts/Intoxicating Substances Act.md

 ### Powers of investigation of officers of Bureau

-12\.
-In any case relating to the commission of an offence under this Act, an officer of the Bureau shall have all the powers of a police officer under the Criminal Procedure Code (Cap.
+12\.—(1) In any case relating to the commission of an offence under this Act, an officer of the Bureau shall have all the powers of a police officer under the Criminal Procedure Code (Cap.
 68) in relation to an investigation into a seizable offence.

+[15/2010 wef 02/01/2011]

+(2) For the purposes of subsection (1), when an officer of the Bureau is exercising the powers of a police officer under the Criminal Procedure Code 2010, the officer of the Bureau shall be deemed to be an officer not below the rank of inspector of police.

+[15/2010 wef 02/01/2011]

 ### Blood tests